 Misconduct refers to conduct and behaviors that are considered harmful to the psychological and physical health of athletes and other participants, regardless of age.
-The six individual forms of misconduct described below - emotional misconduct, physical misconduct, sexual misconduct, bullying, harassment and hazing - are considered misconduct regardless of intent.
+Forms of misconduct described below - emotional misconduct, physical misconduct, sexual misconduct, bullying, harassment and hazing- are considered misconduct regardless of intent.

-Emotional Misconduct
+A. Emotional Misconduct

 - (1) A pattern of deliberate, non-contact behavior that has the potential to cause emotional or psychological harm to an athlete.
 Non-contact behaviors include:

-- a. verbal acts
+- a.
+Verbal cts

-- b. physical intimidation
+- b.
+Physical intimidation

-- c. acts that deny attention or support
+- c.
+Acts that deny attention or support

+- d.
+Stalking

 - (2) Any act or conduct described as emotional abuse or misconduct under federal or state law (e.g. child abuse, child neglect).